missionmike/missionmike/README.md

 - 📑 WordPress is my favorite CMS and open-source project.
 - 🌱 As I learn and grow, my favorites evolve!

 I've been a professional web developer since 2012.
 I'm looking to learn more about collaborative development by contributing to open source projects.
+Sometimes I share my thoughts on my [personal & tech blog](https://www.missionmike.dev/).

 To reach me, please connect with me on X: https://x.com/missionmikedev or LinkedIn: https://www.linkedin.com/in/michaeldinerstein/

+I can also be found on other platforms: https://linktr.ee/missionmike